In Donald Trump's Washington, it’s not the crime that gets you fired. It’s getting caught for it.

 A little more: A friendship with Russia is about more than Trump and Russian President Vladimir Putin shaking hands.
 Refusing to respond to Russian aggression in Europe could lead to the collapse of NATO and a global rise in military readiness.
 Jonathan Cristol of the World Policy Institute explains how to Mic.

 This is Mic's daily read on Donald Trump's America — and how it affects you.
 Welcome to the political newsletter that couldn't get through to the Russian ambassador.
+Want to receive this as a daily email in your inbox?
+Subscribe here.

 • Today: Michael Flynn is out at the White House.
 But his mission to reshape America's role in the world is alive and well.